Neural Networks for cosmological model selection and feature importance using Cosmic Microwave Background data: Methodology

 The scenario to test for deviations from GR that we will stick to is the HS $f(R)$ model, having an effect on the transfer function that at the same time has an impact on the angular power spectrum \autoref{eq:C_ells} \cite{kou2024constraining}.
 To see this, we consider a modification to the Einstein-Hilbert action of the form \cite{hu2007models}:

 where $R$ is the Ricci scalar, $\mathcal{L}_{\mathrm{m}}$ is the matter Lagrangian and $\kappa=8\pi G_N$ is a constant (with $G_N$ being the Newton's constant).
-By varying the action and taking some considerations, like the sub-horizon and quasi-static approximations, we get to the following second order differential equation \cite{tsujikawa2007matter}:
+By varying the action and taking some considerations, like the sub-horizon and quasi-static approximations, we get to the following second-order differential equation \cite{tsujikawa2007matter}:

 where the dot represents the derivative with respect to the cosmic time $t$ and,

 is the effective gravitational constant that accounts for the effect of modified gravity \cite{motohashi2011f,tsujikawa2007matter}.
 Here $F(R) \equiv f^{\prime}(R)$, the prime denotes derivative with respect to $R$, and $a$ is the scale factor.
 Therefore, in this context, the only part affected by $f(R)$ is the transfer function.
 See \cite{song2007large} for a reference and \cite{ravi2024investigating,kumar2023new,wang2022pantheon+} for current constraints on this model.